 More than just an heiress, Anne Cox Chambers continues to sit on the board of her family business — Cox Enterprises — at the age of 98.
 Established as a newspaper business by her father, James M. Cox, in 1898, the privately held company has interests in communications, media and other businesses.

 Unlike many legacy executives, Johnson has worked her way to the top.
 In high school and college, she served as a Fidelity customer service representative.
-She joined the company full-time in 1988, working as mutual fund manager before entering the executive suite.
+She joined the company full time in 1988, working as a mutual fund manager before entering the executive suite.

-A Harvard grad, Johnson has an estimated net worth of $16.1 billion, according to Forbes.
-As of 2016, she was the richest person in Massachusetts.
+A Harvard grad, Johnson has an estimated net worth of $17.4 billion, according to Forbes.
+As of 2018, she is the second richest person in Massachusetts.

 Married to Microsoft co-founder Bill Gates since 1994, Melinda Gates is a philanthropist intent on changing the world for the better.
-Named the fourth-most powerful woman in the world by Forbes in 2016, Gates shares her husband’s $90.8 billion net worth, making them some of the richest people in the world.
+Named the fourth most powerful woman in the world by Forbes in 2016, Gates shares her husband’s $95.4 billion net worth, making them some of the richest people in the world.

 Also intent on inspiring other billionaires to give back, she established the Giving Pledge along with her husband and fellow entrepreneur Warren Buffett.
 The pledge encourages the wealthiest people in the world to give more than half of their fortune to charity during their lifetime or to set the funds aside in their will.